In turnabout, Netanyahu courts Arab voters he once called a threat

 He is finding at least a few takers.
 Some Arabs, frustrated with their own politicians, say they are willing to bet that Netanyahu will repay their votes with more spending on police, roads and other infrastructure in their communities, some of Israel’s poorest.

-“This time I’m going for Bibi,” said Ibrahim Al-Sayyid, referring to Netanyahu by his nickname.
+“This time I’m going for Bibi,” said Ibrahim al-Sayyid, referring to Netanyahu by his nickname.
 Sayyid was one of the village elders who sat down earlier this month for cardamom-spiced Arab coffee with Netanyahu when his campaign brought him to this village of stone houses and metal shacks flanking the highway.

 “For decades, the Arab parties and the left parties have not helped us.
 This time, we need to go with the biggest, strongest party of them all,” said Sayyid, 54, who owns a security company.